mspnp/aks-fabrikam-dronedelivery/06-gitops.md

 ## Steps

-GitOps allows a team to author Kubernetes manifest files, persist them in their git repo, and have them automatically apply to their cluster as changes occur.
-This reference implementation is focused on the baseline cluster, so Flux is managing cluster-level concerns.
+GitOps allows a team to author Kubernetes manifest files, persist them in their git repo, and have the Kubernetes manifest files automatically applied to a cluster as changes are made in the source repository.
+In this reference implementation, Flux is used to managing cluster-level configurations.
 This is distinct from workload-level concerns, which would be possible as well to manage via Flux, and would typically be done by additional Flux operators in the cluster.
 The namespace `cluster-baseline-settings` will be used to provide a logical division of the cluster configuration from workload configuration.
-Examples of manifests that are applied:
+Example configureation that would be managed with Flux are:

 * Cluster Role Bindings for the AKS-managed Azure AD integration
 * AAD Pod Identity